ArecRui/ArecRui.github.io/_pages/portfolio.md

 ---
+{% include feature_row %}
+{% include head %}

 title: "Portfolio"
 layout: archive
-excerpt: "Page not found.
-Your pixels are in another canvas."
+excerpt: "This is a test page of portfolio."
 sitemap: false
 permalink: /portfolio.html
-{% include feature_row %}
-{% include head %}

 ---

+This is a test page of portfolio.